Buying or selling a home in Clearwater?

-Most deals aren't closed on the initial offer.
-It's extremely common to receive a counter offer.
-Don't let it discourage you.
-We'll consider whether or not to take the counter offer, submit our own counter offer, or refuse the seller's offer and move on.
+Unfortunately most contracts don't close on the initial offer – it's widely common to receive a counter offer.
+But don't let it discourage you.
+We'll consider whether or not to take the counter offer, propose our own counter offer, or refuse the seller's offer and move on.

-How aggressively we negotiate the contract depends on market conditions.
-In addition, we'll work within your financing budget.
-And at the end of the day, we'll formulate a contract that is best for you.
+In addition, we'll work within your budget.
+And at the end of the day, we'll assemble a contract that works well for you.

 Step 8 – Close the deal

-Then it's time to close on your house.
-This will probably occur at a title company or escrow office and should be a smooth and peaceful occurrence.
+Then we'll close on your home.
+This will most often take place at a title company or escrow office and will probably be a smooth and comfortable occasion.

 Step 9 – Move in

-You made it!
-Now you can move into your new house.
+Congratulations!
+It's time to move into your new home.
 Enjoy it.
-And if you need anything or have any questions, just call me at 727-463-4603 or send me an e-mail.
+And if you have any questions, just contact me at or e-mail me at .